JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

 1. Start the `Device Explorer` from the desktop or using the start menu

-2. On the Configuration Tab, insert the IoT Hub `Connection String-primary key` and the `name` of the IoT Hub (as Protocol Gateway Hostname)
+2. On the Configuration Tab, insert the IoT Hub `Connection String-primary key`

-3. Press `Update`
+3. Press `Update`.
+You see a message 'Settings updated succesfully'

 4. On the Management tab, your device should already be available.
-It was registered by the bridge the very first time, telemetry arrived

     ![](img/UwpToIotHub/ihe-devices.png)